mikegcox/vintagemoto/pages/02.notes/third-annual-bc-adventure/item.md

 We drove out to where we would ride and it was about this time that Bernie started repeating the refrain "I can't believe I don't live here - why don't I live here"?
 Bernie and Lynn live in Pickle Lake and even though they have made a great home there, the climate is horrendous.
 While we were in short sleeves unloading our bikes in the pine trees, Pickle Lake was getting another big dump of snow.
 Once ready, Jordie had asked us if we wanted to start on an easy trail or embark on the challenging stuff right away.
 We were happy with whatever he chose so off we went for the challenge.

 [A year prior, I hurt myself](http://vintagemoto.ca/notes/the-epic-multi-generational-bc-dirt-bike-adventure-of-2015) within minutes of embarking on our inaugural ride.
 I was hurt bad and I kept on riding for a few hours but I was finished for the duration of the vacation.
 This year I had to redeem myself.
 I was not going to do anything stupid- I would not get hurt.
 I wasn't worried about Bernie, he is a smart rider with talent, skill and decades of experience.
 I was not worried about Jordie either, he is young and strong and has the mad skills that would leave most awestruck.
 But shit happens.
-We are riding dirt bikes in foot hills of the Rocky Mountains.
+We are riding dirt bikes in the foot hills of the Rocky Mountains.
 Let's hear from Bernie and Jordie.

 ![](jordan-hurt.mp4){.img-responsive}